Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created

 Teaching your horse to do simple tricks can be fun, especially when they perform the tricks on cue.
-Here you will learn a few "tricks" you can easily teach your horse.
-The "lift your hoof", "bow" and the "hug".
-These aren't difficult or stunning tricks to teach, like rearing up, but they are good stretching exercises that aid in creating a bond of trust between you and your horse.
+Here you will learn a few "tricks" you can easily teach your horse: The "lift your hoof", "bow", and the "hug".
+These aren't difficult or stunning tricks to teach like rearing up, but they are good stretching exercises that aid in creating a trust bond between you and your horse.

 This is a trick that can cut your grooming time down and eliminate the occasional disregard your horse presents when you are trying to lift its foot to clean it.
 Your farrier will appreciate this one also!

 - Set aside about twenty minutes for two or three days for this trick.

 - Move to the left rear foot and do the same thing.